jacksund/simmate/tutorials/02_ Run_a_workflow.md

   Cl  Cl1  1  0.50000000  0.50000000  0.50000000  1
 ```

 Nearly all files that you will interact with are text files -- just in different formats.
 That's where file extensions come in.
 They indicate what format we are using.
 Files named `something.cif` just tell programs we have a text file written if the CIF structure format.
-VASP uses the name POSCAR (no file extension) to show it's format.
+VASP uses the name POSCAR (without any file extension) to show its format.
 So rename your file from `POSCAR.txt` to `POSCAR`, and now all programs (VESTA, OVITO, and others) will know what to do with your structure.
+In Windows, you will often receive a warning about changing the file extension.
+Ignore the warning and change the extension.

 > :bulb: **fun fact**: a Microsoft Word document is just a folder of text files.
 The .docx file ending tells Word that we have the folder in their desired format.
 Try renaming a word file from `my_file.docx` to `my_file.zip` and open it up to explore.
 Nearly all programs do something like this!